dog-broad/OS_Notes/SDE.md

 3. **Risk Management:**
 Risk management encompasses planning for contingencies in the event of risk occurrence.
 It involves assessing, prioritizing, and planning for risks that might affect the project.
 This proactive approach assists in minimizing the probability or impact of potential risks.

+<h1> <p align="center"> Software Quality Assurance </p> </h1>

+## Software Quality Assurance

+**Software Quality Assurance (SQA)** is a set of activities that ensure the quality of a software product or service.
+It involves planning, designing, implementing, and maintaining quality standards throughout the software development life cycle.
+It's a set of activities that ensure the quality of a software product or service.

+**Ensuring Quality:**

+1. **SQA Process:** The SQA process involves planning, designing, implementing, and maintaining quality standards throughout the software development life cycle.
+It's a set of activities that ensure the quality of a software product or service.

+2. **Testing:** Testing is an important part of the SQA process.
+It involves identifying and fixing bugs in the software to ensure that it meets the specified requirements.

+3. **Impact of Changes:** Changes in the software can have a significant impact on its quality.
+It's important to ensure that any changes made to the software don't affect its quality.

+4. **Manage Relationships:** SQA involves managing relationships with stakeholders, customers, and other parties involved in the software development process.
+It's important to ensure that these relationships are managed effectively.

+**SQA Activities:**

+- Ensure adherence to software engineering standards set by international bodies such as IEEE or ISO.
+Confirm that work products align with these standards.
+- Conduct technical reviews and audits to identify errors and ensure adherence to quality guidelines.
+Oversee the planning and execution of software testing procedures to detect and rectify errors.
+- Collect and analyze error data to understand their origins and implement strategies to eliminate them.
+Monitor change management practices ensuring effective error resolution.
+- Drive software process improvement through education and training programs.
+Lead initiatives that enhance software engineering practices within the organization.
+- Ensure the implementation of robust security measures and risk management strategies.
+Assess the impact of software failure and initiate actions to mitigate risk.

+### ISO 9000 Quality Standards: Ensuring Quality Systems

+The ISO 9000 quality standards, established by the International Standards Organization (ISO) in 1987 by a group of 63 countries, are a comprehensive set of guidelines designed to uphold quality systems within businesses.
+This series of standards encompasses various classifications like ISO 9001, ISO 9002, and ISO 9003, each focusing on specific aspects of quality assurance required for different types of organizations.

+**ISO Classifications:**

+1. **ISO 9001:** This standard is applicable to organizations involved in the design, development, production, and servicing of goods.
+It sets high-level quality assurance standards and is broadly encompassing.

+2. **ISO 9002:** It is applicable to organizations involved in the production and servicing of goods.
+It follows lower-tier standards focusing on specific aspects of quality assurance.
+It does not apply to Software Development Organizations.

+3. **ISO 9003:** Tailored for organizations solely engaged in testing and product installation.
+It follows lower-tier standards focusing on specific aspects of quality assurance.

+**Registration Process:**

+The process of becoming certified under these ISO standards involves several steps:
+- **Application Submission:** Organizations apply for ISO certification.

+- **Pre-assessment:** Initial evaluation to determine the readiness of the organization for formal assessment.

+- **Document Review and Adequacy Audit:** Reviewing the organization's documents to ensure compliance with ISO standards.

+- **Compliance Audit:** Rigorous assessment to evaluate the organization's adherence to ISO standards.

+- **Registration:** Upon successfully passing the audits, the organization is awarded ISO certification.

+- **Continuous Inspections:** Regular inspections are conducted to ensure the organization continues to meet ISO standards.

+**Purpose and Impact:**
+These standards aim to ensure that organizations meet the needs of customers and other stakeholders while complying with statutory and regulatory requirements related to the product.
+They help organizations achieve consistency in the quality of their products and services, ensuring customer satisfaction.
+They also help organizations improve their processes and increase efficiency, leading to higher productivity and profitability.

+**Ongoing Improvement:**
+An integral aspect of ISO standards is the continuous improvement of systems and processes.
+Organizations continually strive to enhance efficiency and effectiveness in line with these standards.